volodya-lombrozo/volodya.lombrozo.github.io/_posts/articles/2025-02-19-stream-leak.md

 date: 2025-02-19
 ---

-# Thread-Safety Pitfalls in XML Processing or How To Shoot Yourself in The Foot
+# Thread-Safety Pitfalls in XML Processing—or How to Shoot Yourself in the Foot with Java Streams

 Do you think the method `children()` below is thread-safe?